Insect fighting: In popular culture

 The Chinese Cricket Championships is an annual cricket-fighting competition held in Beijing.
 It lasts for two days and usually takes place during autumn, when crickets are said to be at their prime age.
 Significant investment is put into making sure the crickets can perform at their best.
 It is said that the crickets are given a diet of bean paste and water to help with their training.
 Crickets are divided into weight classes, much like how human fighters are divided in boxing and mixed martial arts.

 Betting

 At many insect fights, gamblers stake money on an insect.
 Betting on insect fighting is illegal in many places and has occasionally led to arrests and casualties.

-In November 2018, the New York Post reported that an illegal cricket fighting ring was discovered in a casino featuring bets that went up to 140,000 dollars; two arrests were made.
+In November 2018, the New York Post reported that an illegal cricket fighting ring was discovered in a casino featuring bets that went up to $140,000; two arrests were made.

 In the Philippines, one man was killed and another injured when shots were fired after a dispute over the winnings.